Chart Color Schemes

 South Mackay has shown very soft population growth performance across periods assessed by AreaSearch

-South Mackay's population, as of November 2025, is estimated at around 7,196 people.
-This reflects an increase of 278 individuals since the 2021 Census, which reported a population of 6,918 people.
-The growth was inferred from AreaSearch's examination of the latest ERP data release by the ABS (June 2024) and two validated new addresses since the Census date.
-This level of population equates to a density ratio of 979 persons per square kilometer, comparable with averages seen across locations assessed by AreaSearch.
-South Mackay's growth rate of 4.0% since census positions it within 2.8 percentage points of the SA3 area (6.8%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 52.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, South Mackay's population is estimated at around 7,196 as of Feb 2026.
+This reflects an increase of 278 people (4.0%) since the 2021 Census, which reported a population of 6,918 people.
+The change is inferred from the resident population of 7,196, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 979 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
-Considering projected demographic shifts, over this period, South Mackay's population is expected to decline by 378 persons by 2041 according to these methodologies.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the suburb's population expected to decline by 378 persons by 2041 according to this methodology.
 However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to expand by 233 people.

 Frequently Asked Questions - Population